AlternativeFFFF/Alt-F4/submissions/burning-questions/burning-questions.md

 Since solid fuel can also be made out of oil, lets see how energy rich oil is compared to coal.
 The simplest approach is basic oil processing, which yields petroleum gas that is converted directly into solid fuel:

-(DIAG 3: oil -> solid fuel, basic processing)
+{% include image.html

+src= 'src'
+ alt='Processing oil into solid fuel with basic oil processing' caption='Processing oil into solid fuel with basic oil processing'

+%}

 We see that 100 oil produces 2.25 solid fuel.
 However, we know from its recipe that advanced oil processing yields more petroleum gas for the same 100 oil.
 On top of that, it also yields heavy oil and light oil.
 Hence it would better definitely use the oil more efficiently:

-(DIAG 4: oil -> solid fuel, advanced processing)
+{% include image.html

+src= 'src'
+ alt='Processing oil into solid fuel with advanced oil processing' caption='Processing oil into solid fuel with advanced oil processing'

+%}

 We see that advanced oil processing yields 8.5 solid fuel from the same 100 oil.
 That's nearly 4 times the yield for basic oil processing!
 However once again, cracking the heavy oil would offer us some more energy:

+{% include image.html

+src= 'src'
-(DIAG 5: oil -> solid fuel, basic processing with heavy oil cracking)
+ alt='Processing oil into solid fuel with advanced oil processing and heavy oil cracking' caption='Processing oil into solid fuel with advanced oil processing and heavy oil cracking'

+%}

 Now we see that we can get a maximum of 9.125 solid fuel per 100 oil.
 We can compare it with the 7.375 solid fuel from 10 coal.
 If we crunch these numbers, we find that 1 unit of coal produces about 8.08 times as much solid fuel as 1 unit of oil.